JA50N14/rfp_parser/README.md

 5. Create a Smartsheet with the following columns (in this order): Date Parsed, Year, Business Unit, Division, RFP Package Name, KPI Name, KPI Category, KPI Context
 6. Create the following environment variables and add into Azure Key Vault:
   - SMARTSHEET_TOKEN - A Smartsheet access token that can be generated in Smartsheet
-  - SMARTSHEET_URL - The URL of the Smartsheet to push the KPI data into
+  - SMARTSHEET_URL - The URL of the Smartsheet to POST the KPI data into
   - GRAPH_PRIVATE_KEY_PATH - The path to where your Private Key is stored
   - GRAPH_CERTIFICATE_PATH - The path to where your certificate is stored
   - GRAPH_CLIENT_ID - The Client ID provided via Entra ID UI